Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Preliminaries

 \begin{definition} Given an arbitrary pair $(P, I)$ describing a program and an input, the \textit{Halting problem} is the problem of determining if the program $P$ on input $I$ will finish in a finite amount of steps or will continue to run forever (i.e., $P(I)=0$ or $P(I)=1$). \end{definition}

 The standard way of representing computational problems $P$ is the general model of Turing Machines (TM).
 This is not restricted to the classical setting, and therefore one can find their equivalent for quantum problems: Quantum Turing Machines (QTM).
-For completeness, we recall the following definitions, taken from \cite{CPW22} and \cite{BV93}.
+For completeness, we recall below the definitions\footnote{All the definitions for this section are taken from \cite{CPW22} (Section 3.1) and \cite{BV93} (Section 3).}, as well as some of its properties that are needed to guarantee the final result in Section \ref{sec:onedencoding}.
+Even so, these properties are not restricting, as they can be found in the general class of universal QTMs (\cite{BV93}).

 \begin{definition} A \textit{(deterministic) Turing Machine} (TM) is defined by a triplet $(\Sigma, Q, \delta)$ where $\Sigma$ is a finite alphabet with an identified blank symbol $\#$, $Q$ is a finite set of states with an identified initial state $q_0$ and final state $q_f\not = q_0$, and $\delta$ is a transition function